Website Manager

 · 2009 and 2011 ITA Regional Coach of the Year...

-· Led UNCW to seven Conference Championships, eight NCAA Appearances
+· Led UNCW to Eleven CAA Conference Championships, Twelve NCAA Appearances

 · USTA Certified High Performance Coach and USPTA Level 1 Tennis Teaching Professional